-Each week, Otunnu gave passionate lectures that never failed to breathe life into the otherwise inaccessible stories of the past; his lectures remained focused on the big picture, and he emphasized the various historiographical traditions of world history.
-It was in his class that I first learned about colonial, national, and post-colonial interpretations to understanding the past.
+Each week, Otunnu gave passionate lectures that never failed to breathe life into the otherwise inaccessible stories of the past.
+His lectures remained focused on the big picture, and he emphasized the various historiographical traditions of world history.
+It was in his class that I first learned about the differences between colonial, national, and post-colonial interpretations to the past.
 Those interpretations still inform my work today.
 Otunnu made an indelible impression on me.
 He went out of his way to encourage me and to inspire me to read beyond the required material and to set my own standards for success.
 Needless to say, both his course and the text by Mbiti had a profound impact on my desire to pursue a career in History.
 Somehow, they helped me break through that wall of disinterest that often stands between our lived experiences and the past.

 As John Mbiti summarizes, the “Zamani is not limited to what in English is called the past.… Zamani overlaps with [the] Sasha and the two are not separable.
 [The] Sasha feeds or disappears into [the] Zamani.
 But before events become incorporated into the Zamani, they have to become realized or actualized within the Sasha dimension.
 When this has taken place, the events “move” backwards from the Sasha into the Zamani….[which] is the final storehouse for all phenomena and events, the ocean of time in which everything becomes absorbed into a reality that is neither after nor before.”
 (African Religions and Philosophy, 22)

 I started TZR on Saturday, February 1, 2014.
 At the time, I had been contributing to the collective blog of Loyola University Chicago’s History Graduate Student Association, titled The Lakefront Historian, but I wanted to embark on my own project.
 I chose the name The Zamani Reader because, five years after I had first encountered these two Swahili concepts, they remained at the center of my thoughts.
 For me, these two words are so important because they articulate three core aspects of history as a discipline.
 First, they articulate the complicated relationship between our present and our past, which often stand apart like two mirrors, reflecting an image of one another.
-While the present remains the most important time of our lives, it is only out of reverence for the past that we continue to experience that time.
+While the present remains the most important time of our lives, it is only out of a reverence for the past that we continue to experience that time.
 Second, these concepts articulate the importance of collective stewardship and historical contingency.
-After all, our past is not something that just happens on its own.
-Our past happens because we choose to make and re-make it through our daily actions; it continues because we choose to remember it.
+After all, our past is not something that happens on its own.
+Our past happens because we choose to make and re-make it through our actions everyday; it continues because we made a choice to remember it.